 “He will wipe away every tear from their eyes, and death shall be no more, neither shall there be mourning, nor crying, nor pain anymore,” (Rev. 21:4).

 Our country is imprisoned in its own way by the current scourge: most of us are literally required to stay in our homes while others are imprisoned by panic and anticipation.
 Disease is a prison.
 Fear is a prison.
-What was once confined to Wuhan, China envelops the globe and we see with each passing hour, with the increase of cases and deaths, how futile attempts to containment can be.
+What was once confined to Wuhan, China now envelops the globe.
+Hence, we see with each passing hour, with the rising cases and deaths, how futile attempts to containment can be.

 One way to think about the pandemic is in terms of humanity coming together to fight a natural threat in the form of a virus.
 I find this thought inspiring and relieving.
 The reminder that we are all similarly vulnerable, similarly worried, and that we need concerted action across the globe to address this disease, brings some hope.